mpv-player/mpv/README.md

 Release cycle
 -------------

-Every few months, a new release is cut off of the master branch.
-Currently, these releases are assigned a version number ``0.X.0``.
-Only the latest release is maintained.
-As part of the maintenance process, minor releases are made, which are assigned ``0.X.Y`` version numbers.
+Every few months, a new release is cut off of the master branch and is assigned a 0.X.0 version number.

+As part of the maintenance process, minor releases are made, which are assigned 0.X.Y version numbers.
 Minor releases contain bug fixes only.
 They never merge the master branch, and no features are added to it.
+Only the latest release is maintained.

 The goal of releases is to provide stability and an unchanged base for the sake of Linux distributions.
-If you want the newest features, just use the master branch.
-(The master branch is stable most of the time, except sometimes, when it's not.)
+If you want the newest features, just use the master branch, which is stable most of the time, except sometimes, when it's not.

 Releases other than the latest release are unsupported and unmaintained.

+See the [release policy document][release-policy] for more information.

 Bug reports
 -----------